 Declaration of Biodiversity by Keidanren

 Keidanren (the Japan Business Federation) revised the Declaration of Biodiversity in 2018.
-JT officially support this initiative.
-Our commitment and programs towards biodiversity are showcased in the booklet (Keidanren, Japanese website) of the Declaration of Biodiversity by Keidanren.
+JT agree with the purpose of this policy.
+Our approach and programs on biodiversity are showcased in the booklet of the Declaration of Biodiversity by Keidanren.

 The Japan Frozen Food Association (JFFA)

 The main members of this association are Japanese companies, including our Group company, TableMark.
 These companies produce frozen foods, and strive for a stable food supply and an effective use of food resources.

 Keidanren (the Japan Business Federation) is an economic organization.
 Its members include 1,412 Japanese companies, 109 national industrial associations, and 47 local economic organizations (as of April 1, 2019).